 Icon Description Actor An Actor is a user of the system; user can mean a human user, a machine, or even another system or subsystem in the model.
 Object An Object is a particular instance of a Class at run time.
 Boundary A Boundary is a stereotyped Object that models some system boundary, typically a user interface screen. ⊘ Control A Control element represents a controlling entity or manager that organizes and schedules other activities and elements.
 Entity An Entity is a stereotyped Object that models a store or persistence mechanism that captures the information or knowledge in a system.
-Package Packages are used to organize your project contents, but when added onto a diagram they can be use for structural or relational depictions.
+Package Packages are used to organize your project contents, but when added onto a diagram they can be used to depict the structure and relationships of your model.